wireapp/wire-server/docs/src/developer/developer/pr-guidelines.md

+# PR Guidlines

+If applicable extend the PR checklist.

 ## Changelog entries

 Every PR should add a new file in the appropriate subdirectory of `changelog.d`, containing just the text of the corresponding changelog entry.
 There is no need to explicitly write a PR number, because the `mk-changelog.sh` script (used on release) will add it automatically at the end.
 The name of the file does not matter, but it should be unique to avoid unnecessary conflicts (e.g. use the branch name).